Alfriston: The village of Alfriston

 During the week leading up to the August bank holiday weekend, there is the Alfriston Festival, which ends with a Grand Fair on the Tye, with the proceeds going to several local national charities.
 It is attended by a large number of people from many miles around.
 In December there is also an Alfriston Christmas Weekend.
 The village also has its own clay pigeon shooting club.
 The Alfriston Cricket Club has won the Cuckmere Valley League on nine occasions, with the earliest being 1920 and the most recent 2003.

+Overlooking the village from the east is the Litlington White Horse, a chalk hill figure cut into the downs.
+Despite its name, the figure is located within Alfriston parish on the Frog Firle Farm estate, an area of downland managed by the National Trust that provides a backdrop to the Cuckmere Valley.
+The figure is a popular landmark for walkers on the South Downs Way as they approach the village from the south.

 The arts and Alfriston

 In 1931 Eleanor Farjeon wrote the popular hymn "Morning Has Broken" in Alfriston; the hymn is supposedly about the beauty she saw around her in this village.
 The song was later recorded by Cat Stevens in the 1970s, reaching a wider audience.

 The 1946 novel Uneasy Terms by crime and thriller writer Peter Cheyney is set mainly in and around Alfriston.
 The private detective Slim Callaghan stays in one of the pubs in Alfriston, which in the novel is called 'The Two Friars', whilst solving a murder at the nearby house 'Dark Spinney', home of the Alardyse family.
 The author describes the village thus: "Callaghan walked slowly through the open space at the end of Alfriston High Street.
 The afternoon sun shone on the old houses, and the tree in the middle of the little square threw a pleasant shadow."
 Several other local places are mentioned in the novel, among them Brighton, Eastbourne, Herstmonceux, Pevensey Bay, Rottingdean and Polegate.
 The book was made into a film in 1948, starring Moira Lister and Michael Rennie.
 Cheyney also mentions Alfriston in several other of his novels, including Dance without Music (1947).

 Another well-known thriller-writer, Victor Canning, sets the prologue to his 1956 novel The Hidden Face (US Burden of Proof) in Alfriston.
 The hero Peter Barlow comes to the village to confront a resident, James Gurney Hansford, who has cheated his father and driven him to suicide.
 They fight.
 Later Hansford is murdered and Barlow wrongly convicted of the crime.

 The 1964 film The Chalk Garden starring Sir John Mills, Hayley Mills and Deborah Kerr was filmed in and around the village.

 Peter Sellers' 1962 film Waltz of the Toreadors was also filmed here.